Artificial hip joint: When is the right time?

 Advantages of early intervention

-Timely intervention offers decisive advantages:
+Timely intervention offers crucial advantages:

-Individual opportunity-risk assessment for artificial hip joints
+Individual risk-benefit assessment for artificial hip joints

 1. General health